dineshmane/ML/README.md

 - It groups the customers on the basis of their previous purchase transactions.
 How recently, how often, and how much did a customer buy.
 - RFM filters customers into various groups for the purpose of better service.
 - It helps managers to identify potential customers to do more profitable business.

+### 08 Generative Adversarial Networks (GANs)
+- Implemented GANs on CIFAR10 dataset in python using PyTorch
+- Defined Generator and Discriminator module of a neural network containing a sequence of modules (convolutions, full connections, etc.)
+- Used Adam optimizer for Generator as well as Discriminator